jimpil/chime/README.md

 - `AutoCloseable` - reflecting the closeable nature of the schedule as a whole (NOT concerned with already scheduled tasks)
 - `IPending` - reflecting the potentially finite nature of the schedule
 - `IDeref`/`IBlockingDeref` - reflecting the optionally blocking nature of the schedule
-- `ScheduledFuture` (partially) - reflecting the currently scheduled task
+- `ScheduledFuture` (partially) - representing the currently scheduled task

 If you're confident you understand that the first 3 are about the entire schedule, whereas the last one is about a single task, you can use the returned object as is.